 As a general rule, if you miss 1 active pill make sure to take this missed pill ASAP and continue following your normal schedule (even if that means taking 2 pills in 1 day).
 However, if you miss 2 or more active pills, take both ASAP, continue your normal schedule and consider using additional contraception (such as a condom) for the next 7 days.

 But, what about missing the sugar pills?
 In this case, simply discard these missed doses and continue on your normal schedule.
 And remember that you shouldn’t go more than 7 consecutive days between taking active pills.

-If I could rewind the clock, I’d tell myself to ask questions before filling my first Pill script.
-Although it’s the most popular form of contraception in Australia, it won’t suit everyone.
+Although it’s the most popular form of contraception in Australia, the contraceptive pill won’t suit everyone.
 With so many types and brands on the market, doing your research and speaking with your GP is essential to finding the right match for you.
 And if things don’t work out?
-There’s plenty of other contraception options you can consider instead.
+There are plenty of other non-hormonal and hormonal contraceptives you can consider instead.